l3n1b/HospitalNav/README.md

    docker run -d --name orientdb -p 2424:2424 -p 2480:2480 -e ORIENTDB_ROOT_PASSWORD=rootpwd orientdb:2.2
    ```

-4. Edit the code to run on your machine:
+4. Edit the code to run on your machine with docker:

    In ```database_interface/DBTools.py```, replace the IP in ```ip = "172.17.0.2"``` with the IP address of your OrientDB container.